mysteryven/ts-react-lib-starter-monorepo/README.md

 degit https://github.com/mysteryven/ts-react-lib-starter.git
 ```

 `pagckages/ts-react-lib/shim.js` is used to [auto import react](https://github.com/evanw/esbuild/issues/334#issuecomment-711150675).
 Feel free to delete other files in `src` but not `shim.js`.
-If you want to change its directory or its name, make sure also change its path `tsup.config.ts`
+If you want to change its directory or its name, make sure also change its path in `tsup.config.ts`

 ```
 inject: ['path/to/shim.js']